Maniok19/Wikitricks/README.md

 - **User Profiles**: Manage your account, view your contributions, and customize your profile.
 - **Interactive Community**: Connect with other skaters, share knowledge, and grow together.
 - **Mobile-Friendly Design**: Optimized for use on both desktop and mobile devices.
+- **Admin Dashboard**: Admin users can view platform statistics, recent activity, and manage (delete) tricks, topics, replies, and comments.
+- **Comment Moderation**: Admins can delete inappropriate comments directly from the forum or trick pages.
+- **Google Authentication**: Users can register and log in using their Google accounts.
+- **Profile Security Settings**: Users can update their passwords and manage security settings.
+- **Dark Mode**: Enjoy a visually comfortable experience with dark mode support.

 ---